DKISTDC/package-template/README.rst

-SunPy package template
+DKIST package template
 ======================

 .. image:: http://img.shields.io/badge/powered%20by-SunPy-orange.svg?style=flat
     :target: http://www.sunpy.org
     :alt: Powered by SunPy Badge

-This is the template for affiliated packages of the SunPy project.
+This is the template for DKIST Python packages.

 For more information, see:

-* The `documentation for this package template itself  <http://docs.sunpy.org/projects/package-template/en/latest/>`_
+* The `documentation for the sunpy template  <http://docs.sunpy.org/projects/package-template/en/latest/>`_
-* Astropy `documentation about this template <http://docs.astropy.org/en/latest/development/affiliated-packages.html>`_
-* `The Affiliated Packages section of the Astropy web site <http://affiliated.astropy.org>`_
-* `This template's Github code repository <https://github.com/sunpy/package-template>`_
+* `This template's Github code repository <https://github.com/dkistdc/package-template>`_

 Using this package template